Ray-Way Products

 "Keep the greasy side down" this guy said.
 "I used to ride Harleys and they leaked oil real bad."

 This is Chris from somewhere back east.
 I met him in the store talking amicably to a clerk.
-He was hitching back home from somewhere back west.
+He was hitching back home.
 Nicest guy ever, and we talked for 10 minutes.
 He wasn't panhandling, and said that he left his sign (and bedroll) stashed in the bushes over by the exit.
-Oh, the people you meet on a motorcycle trip.
-They make life golden.

-Coffee Stop #1: Las Cruces, New Mexico I don't drink coffee except when on a long motorcycle trip when it helps keep me alert.
-Riding a bike at 80 mph at night, one nod and the ride (and your life) is over.
+Coffee Stop #1: Las Cruces, New Mexico I don't drink caffeinated coffee except when on a long motorcycle trip when it helps keep me alert.
+Riding a bike at 80 mph at night, one nod and the ride (and maybe your life) is over.

 Midnight coffee stop in Las Cruces.

-Riding highway 25 north from Las Cruces is not as fun as it could be, due to the small but real chance of a deer running out in front of me.
+Riding highway 25 north from Las Cruces - at night - is not as fun as it could be, due to the small but real chance of a deer running out in front of me.
 I take it a bit slow and use the utmost caution.
 Tonight I had an encounter with an agent at a checkpoint, when I thought his hand-wave was a go-ahead, when in fact he wanted me to stop.
 He chased after me for a short ways, then read me the riot act for not stopping.
 "I didn't even say Hi" he said.
-I think that's the first time in my life that someone said "I didn't say hi".
 Nonetheless, it was all good, and he let me proceed.

 Also, riding the 25 north at night usually can be a bit problematic due to the presumably nice people driving cars behind me with their bright lights blinding my vision in my rear view mirrors.
 They will approach at high speed, and I have to flash my super bright tail lights to alert them that the red light is a motorcycle right in front of them, rather than a car in the distance.
-At which point they will slow to my speed and take station right behind me - bright headlights glaring.
+At which point they will brake to my speed and take station right behind me - bright headlights glaring.
 Thus they will carry on for miles, until I pull over to the shoulder - at which point they will reluctantly pass and go rocketing off.
-They are sitting in their comfortable car or truck - in body only.
+Seems like they they are sitting in their comfortable car or truck in body only.
 Their heads are somewhere else.

 Fuel Stop #6: Socorro NM